-Our fifth article in our “Income for Life” series deals with Social Security, specifically discussing how delaying Social Security benefits will benefit you.
+Our fifth article in our “Income for Life” series deals with Social Security, specifically how delaying Social Security benefits will benefit you.

 Those percentages may not seem much to write home about.
 However, when inflation soared in the early ‘80s, the COLA hit a record high—14.3%.
-So with more than 45% of people taking their Social Security as early as possible, they have no idea exactly how much of raise they are missing out on overall.
+With more than 45% of people taking their Social Security as early as possible, they have no idea exactly how much of raise they are missing out on overall.
 The fifth strategy of income for life is delaying your Social Security Benefits for as long as you can.
 Let’s look at what a difference a few years make.

 Poor health issues do lead some people to take early benefits.
 However, if you are able, holding off just a few more years from age 62 to 66.4 (that’s 66 and four months) can offer almost $700 raise—$678 actually.
 That’s a pretty high price for taking benefits early if you don’t have to, especially when you factor in the COLA on those numbers.
 For example, the benefits of those earning $100,000 a year are $1706 at age 62.
 However, waiting until 66 gives them $2384 when they turn 66.
 That means claiming your benefits early comes at a steep price—a loss of 30% in costs if you wait until the full retirement age!